 NMFS received an application from Hilcorp requesting five-year regulations and authorization to incidentally take multiple species of marine mammals in Foggy Island Bay, Beaufort Sea, by Level A harassment (non-serious injury) and Level B harassment (behavioral disturbance), incidental to construction and operation of the LDPI and associated infrastructure.
 Please see "Background" below for definitions of harassment.
 In addition, a limited unintentional take involving the mortality or serious injury of no more than two ringed seals (Phoca hispida) would be authorized to occur during annual ice road construction and maintenance.
-This proposed rule establishes a framework under the authority of the MMPA (16 U.S.C.
-1361 et seq.) to allow for the authorization of take of marine mammals incidental to Hilcorp's activities related to construction and operation of the LDPI.
+This final rule establishes a framework under the authority of the Marine Mammal Protection Act (MMPA) (16 U.S.C.
+1361 et seq.) to allow for the issuance of a Letter of Authorization (LOA) for the take of marine mammals incidental to Hilcorp's activities related to construction and operation of the LDPI.